Reviews You Can Rely On

 Credit: Trish Matheny

-Hand pumps are also relatively easy to set up and offer great access to all sorts of water sources.
-The Katadyn Hiker Pro, Katadyn Hiker, and MSR MiniWorks EX are favorites because the intake can grab water from the smallest nooks and crannies.
+Hand pumps are also relatively easy to set up and provide access to a wide range of water sources.
+The Katadyn Hiker Pro, Katadyn Hiker, and MSR MiniWorks EX are favorites because their intake can capture water from the smallest nooks and crannies.
 The MSR Guardian works well for this, but it has a larger particle screen that makes it harder to reach shallow sources.
-Pump filters excel at reaching water over steep banks, boat sides, or fast rivers when water access can be an issue.
-While easy to pump, the Katadyn Pocket has a lot of moving parts, and we felt it necessary to carefully read the instructions to make sure we had the input and output hoses in the correct locations.
+Pump filters excel at accessing water over steep banks, boat sides, or fast rivers when water access is an issue.
+While easy to pump, the Katadyn Pocket has many moving parts, and we felt it necessary to carefully read the instructions to ensure we had the input and output hoses in the correct locations.

 backpacking water filter - the katadyn hiker allows you to take water easily from any source...